 I talked with some of the people from Battleborn, one of the better known producers of lithium batteries at the Big Tent show in Quartzsite last January, and became convinced that it would be a worthwhile project.
 As someone that spent a lifetime on the cutting edge of sound system equipment & editing technology when teaching, why not do the same with my trailer!

 Some general information about lithium batteries.
-They are considerable lighter than lead acid - the 12V, 100 amp hour lithium battery weighs 31 pounds.
+They are considerably lighter than lead acid - the 12V, 100 amp hour lithium battery weighs 31 pounds.
 While rated at 100 amp hours, in most ways it is the equivalent of a 200 amp hour lead acid battery.
-A lead acid battery will have a much shorted life if discharged below 50% of capacity.
+A lead acid battery will have a much shorter life if discharged below 50% of capacity.
 A lithium battery can be discharged to 10% of capacity without damage.
 The voltage output curve of a lead acid battery is fairly steep, ie at 50% use it will be down to 12V without a load, and much lower if in use, which limits it use with an inverter since most shut down when the input voltage drops below 10.5V.
 A lithium stays above 12.8V all the way down to 20%, and the internal resistance is low enough that there is little voltage drop under load.
 The life expectancy of a lead acid battery is 5 - 7 years (although many have killed them in a year or two, and careful management can make them last well over 7 years).
 While lithium batteries for RVs have not been around all that long, the expected life expectancy is 3000 charge/discharge cycles, which works out to 8 years of doing a full charge/discharge cycle every day.
 Another advantage is charging.
 Lead Acid batteries require an absorption stage where the charging current is limited.
 Without limiting the charging current during the last 20% of capacity, the battery will produce hydrogen gas, and overheat.
 This results in long generator runs to top off the last 20% of battery capacity.
 While it is preferable to limit the charging current to 50% of the amp hour capacity, lithium batteries will accept 100% of their amp hour capacity charging current until full.

 While that is a bunch of perks for the lithium battery , there are some problems.
 First, they cannot be charged if the battery temperature is below freezing or above 113°F. They should not be overcharged, ie when full, any charging voltage must be below 13.6 volts.
 While they can be charged at 100% of the amp hour capacity, the batteries will last longer if the charging current is limited to .5C, or 50 amps for a 100 amp hour battery.
 Most manufacturers of lithium batteries include a Battery Management System (BMS) built into the battery.
 I strongly suggest that you only consider batteries with built in BMS unless you have the ability to build one yourself.
 A BMS will limit charging voltages, not allow charging outside the acceptable temperature range, provide cell balancing, and limit the discharge rate.